dabonetn/linapple-pie/README.md

 # linapple-pie
 Port of linapple2b optimized for front end usage.
-This is a conversion of linapple geared toward frontend usage.

 Changes done by Mark Ormond.

 Supports mounting and running disks from the command line, and remapping joystick.